Voyageur Canoeing

 This trip typically goes 6 days (5 nights).
 On the first day of the trip, you’ll arrive at Amnicon’s Base Camp (just 30 minutes outside Duluth) in the afternoon.
 You’ll meet your guides for the week and spend the afternoon preparing for your trip and learning everything you need to know before hitting the trail.
 We’ll close out the evening with a big campfire on our sandy beach on Lake Superior.

 On the last day of the trip, it’s a short paddle to the mainland where we’ll pick you up and drive you back to base camp.
-After a few clean-up chores and a final final blessing, you’ll be ready to head home in the late afternoon with memories and friends that will last a lifetime.
+After a few clean-up chores and a farewell blessing, you’ll be ready to head home in the late afternoon with memories and friends that will last a lifetime.

 frequently asked questions